Java collections – Are there alternatives?

 If you need real big data in memory you should consider a lightweight database (or a real one??) like neodatis, derby or something really interesting: HBase from the hadoop project (Apache/Yahoo!).

-10 Responses to “Java collections – Are there alternatives?”
+10 thoughts on “Java collections – Are there alternatives?

 Then there’s a number of data structures that the JDK doesn’t offer, for example MultiMap/Bag data structures.
 Google Collections and Commons Collections offer quite a few additional data structures.